-This document provides guidelines for preparation prior to, during and following investigative procedures.
-Individual patients and individual circumstances may vary.
+This document provides guidelines for healthcare professionals regarding preparation prior to, during and following investigative procedures.
+Individual patients and individual circumstances may vary, refer to the diabetes team for advice if necessary.

 SBAR |